 - Packaging for raw meat, poultry, seafood, and eggs that have not been further processed.
 Sashimi and poke shall be considered “prepared food” and are not exempt.

 - You can download a copy of the business or consumer educational materials at the bottom of this page.
-Or please send an email to request business or consumer educational materials (posters or brochures while supplies last) to or call 961-8554.

 - Food Vendors and County Facility Users should consult with their food service ware suppliers/distributors to acquire compliant certified compostable or recyclable products.
 Food Vendors should consult the State of Hawai‘i Department of Health Sanitation Branch if they wish to provide their customers with reusable food or beverage containers.